-But oh, he has a plan–a cunning plan–to trap his strawberry-haired prey, and when he finally gets what he wants, he plans just as cruelly to be rid of her, eagerly awaiting his next new lay.
+But oh, he has a plan–a cunning plan–to trap his strawberry-haired prey.
+And when he finally gets what he wants, Andre plans to just as cruelly get rid of her, eagerly awaiting his next new lay.

 Final Analysis of Silver Storm

 Years ago, I read a book that designated romance novels, specifically bodice rippers, into two genres: “Sweet” or “Savage.”
 (Even though it was Kathleen Woodiwiss who started the bodice ripper genre, it was Rosemary Rogers that gave it a name.)

 “Sweet” is defined as a story with a hero who may be cruel, callous, forceful, or cheats, but he is the heroine’s one and only.

 In a “Savage” styled-romance, anything and everything goes.

 In Silver Storm‘s case, although here the heroine is almost raped, her bodice ripped, she is abandoned and cheated on… it’s still sweet.